jordanmoore753/Points/README.md

     "transactionDate": "2004-11-01T14:00"
 }
 ```
+The response will be the same JSON body as the request, or it will return with an error in JSON format.

 ### POST `/users/1/deduct`

 This endpoint allows you to deduct points from the user.
 There is only one required field in the JSON: `amount`, and this should be an integer.